|Birthname||Truman Streckfus Persons|

 Capote was on the whole a charmer, remembering people's names and tastes years after meeting them and he proved a delightful party animal in the society of noted public figures.
 At the same time, he made a spectacle of himself on talk shows, babbling about his drug and alcohol problems.
 He claimed that everyone, male and female, found him irresistible, such as Albert Camus and Errol Flynn.
 He had the bizarre look of a somewhat pudgy, naughty little boy, and his high-pitched voice could scrape paint.
 He was starved for the attention that his parents denied him.
 Capote once went to a conjure woman and asked to be made into a woman.
 Most of his friends were women, two of them being Marilyn Monroe and Elizabeth Taylor.
 He was also a friend of Jacqueline Kennedy, and visited the White House on several occasions.
 He had a relationship for 36 years with his friend Jack Dunphy who inherited the bulk of his estate, $600,000.

 Capote was hospitalized in 1983 after tests showed a "toxic level" of Dilantin and Phenobarbital in his system.
 In 1981 he collapsed in a convulsive seizure.
-Capote died in his sleep after imbibing a mix of drugs and alcohol on 8/25/1984, Los Angeles, CA.
+Capote died in his sleep after imbibing a mix of drugs and alcohol on 25 August 1984 in Los Angeles, California.

 - associate relationship with Hickock, Richard (born 6 June 1931)

 - associate relationship with Smith, Perry (born 27 October 1928)